-Ok, know from the start that I do not deal cases nor affiliated with Marcus Bonna in any way.
+I do not deal cases nor am I affiliated with Marcus Bonna in any way.
 However, I have been around long enough to have seen my own horns come back to me for cleaning or repair after having lived in many different cases.
 The MB-3 has shown itself to be such a superior case, that it is the case that I chose to fit my horn to and the one I provide with every purchase.

 If you have a horn that you don't care about, or one that is cheap and replaceable, you probably don't need to read any further.
 However, if you are someone who has decided that a valuable horn is worth your investment, a good case is critical to protecting that investment.

 The MB-3 is a flight suitable case which separates the bell compartment from the corpus.
 Perhaps this doesn't seem useful, but if you've ever been on a super tiny plane, you know that no travel case in the world goes in those over head compartments.
 In this case, the bell can be zipped off and stored over head and the horn corpus can go under the seat in front of you (provided you thought ahead enough to book an aisle seat.)

 "But Jacob, there's not enough space in there for all my stuff!"

 You should never store anything inside your case other than your horn.
 Not pencils, not screwdrivers, not oil bottles, not anything.
 All Bonna cases contain mouthpiece pouches, which are ok to use, but I don't recommend storing anything else in the side compartment.
 You do not need your case to fit your mute in, you should pack your mute separately on the rare occasions that you need to use it.